determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

 ************

-For detailed information on administrator tasks and how to install Determined on different platforms, see :doc:`../setup-cluster/basic`.
+For detailed information on administrator tasks and how to install Determined on different platforms, see :ref:`installation-guide`.

-Visit the :doc:`../example-solutions/examples`, where you'll find machine learning models that have been converted to the Determined APIs.
+Visit the :ref:`example-solutions`, where you'll find machine learning models that have been converted to the Determined APIs.
 Each example includes a model definition and one or more experiment configuration files, and instructions on how to run the example.

 To learn more about the hyperparameter search algorithm, see the :doc:`Hyperparameter Tuning